Golf cart meth bust case: Man admits smuggling class A drug into New Zealand

 "We are focused on and dedicated to disrupting the production, smuggling and distribution of methamphetamine, and we think this is a great result."

-Increasingly large sized seizures were becoming an international trend and New Zealand was "no stranger to this", Berry said.
+Increasingly large-sized seizures were becoming an international trend and New Zealand was "no stranger to this", Berry said.

 "What we are seeing is organised crime expanding its markets in the wake of gluts of cocaine and methamphetamine internationally.